Sustainability in e-commerce: 5 aspects that sellers should keep in mind

 Online-Handel muss Nachhaltigkeit mitdenken!

-Still in Its Infancy: Sustainability in Online Retail
+Still in its infancy: Sustainability in online retail

 For online retail, this presents a significant challenge – and equally great potential.
-Only about one-third of online retailers have addressed the sustainability of their business practices.
+Only about one third of online retailers have addressed the sustainability of their business practices.
 Very few implement comprehensive and consistent measures.
 Those who seriously engage with the topic now can not only save a lot of money – for example, on packaging waste or return rates – but also take a pioneering role in the industry and effectively market their efforts in customer communication.

 But where and how to start?
-Especially smaller online retailers selling through marketplaces like that of the shipping giant Amazon often cannot afford professional consulting or even a dedicated employee for sustainability in e-commerce.
+Especially smaller online retailers who sell through marketplaces like that of the shipping giant Amazon often cannot afford professional consulting or even a dedicated employee for sustainability in e-commerce.
 However, even without large resources, sellers can gradually approach their goal with the following five aspects.

-Approaches to Increasing Sustainability in E-Commerce
+Approaches to increasing sustainability in e-commerce

-Not every online retailer is equipped to handle this mammoth task.
-Fortunately, even less extensive measures can be effective: for example, a note about the environmental impact of ordering multiple variations or sizes of the same item can discourage customers from making such purchases.
-A precise description and professional photos often serve just as well.
-In the case of clothing, providing an accurate size chart allows buyers to determine their clothing size themselves.
+Not every online retailer is up to this mammoth task.
+Fortunately, even less extensive measures can be effective: For example, a note about the environmental impact of multiple orders of the same item can deter customers from ordering the product in various variations or sizes.
+A precise description and professional photos often provide equally good service.
+In the case of clothing, it is advisable to provide an accurate size chart that allows buyers to determine their clothing size themselves.
 This way, unnecessary returns can be prevented, and sustainability in e-commerce can be increased.

-#2: Shipping: Packaging, Delivery, and Returns
+#2: Shipping: Packaging, delivery, and returns

-#3: The Company: Employees and Daily Operations
+#3: The Company: Employees and Business Everyday Life

 #4: Marketing: Image, Customer Communication, and Transparency